pranghos/auto_bot/README.md

 Running the app:

-Step 1: Run the data preparation module to ingest data by running the url  in web browser: http://localhost:5000/upload
+Step 1: Run the data preparation module to ingest data by hitting the url with input data (file: csv, pdf or data: url) as form-data in postman:: http://localhost:5000/upload

 Step2:  Run the nlp module by running the command in Windows powershell: Invoke-RestMethod -Method POST -Uri http://localhost:9099/nlp